noyeosa-obazee/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-Practicalizing various Javascipt concepts learnt in TOP so far like variables, conditionals, functions, scope, logical and comparison operators and assignments by creating a Rock, Paper, Scissors game that runs on the browser and interacts with the user
+Practicalizing various Javascipt concepts learnt in TOP so far like variables, conditionals, functions, scope, logical and comparison operators and assignments by creating a Rock, Paper, Scissors game that runs on the browser (previously on the console) and interacts with the user